goastian/midori-desktop/devtools/docs/user/page_inspector/how_to/work_with_animations/index.rst

 Applying all this to our example, we can see that:

 - The animation involved two elements, ``span#note`` and ``img#icon``.
-Hovering over these selectors, we can see that those elements are, respectively, the browser name "Firefox Developer Edition" and the browser icon.
+Hovering over these selectors, we can see that those elements are, respectively, the browser name "Midori Browser Devs" and the browser icon.
 - The ``img#icon`` animation:

   - animated the `filter <https://developer.mozilla.org/en-US/docs/Web/CSS/filter>`_ and `transform <https://developer.mozilla.org/en-US/docs/Web/CSS/transform>`_ properties, to scale the icon and color it